 Most importantly, Andy remains a student first, to help his students find a practice that best fits their lifestyle.
 His continued study of anatomy, through Biology and both Thai and Therapeutic Massage, enables him to teach each student in a way that is unique to their own body.
 Andy regularly travels around the U.S., meeting with other yogis in order to learn and expand his personal practice.

 Annie Yoder, RYT 500, is a yogi-musician who grew up in the hills of Holmes County.
 After spending a few years away for school and AmeriCorps, she found her way back to Wooster and intensified her yoga practice which started in 2006 during college.
 She completed her 200-hour yoga teacher training through Cleveland Yoga in 2014, and her 300 HR Advanced Yoga Teacher Training (to complete her 500 HR training) in 2017 with Bodhi Yoga Academy.
-She also completed a Restorative Yoga Teacher Training with Anne Ondrey in 2017.
+She also completed a Restorative Yoga Teacher Training with Anne Ondrey in 2017 and a BalletFitBody Barre Teacher Training with Brian Murphy in 2018.
 She has attended workshops with many amazing instructors including Irene Pappas, Mackenzie Kozlowski, Adrian McCavitt, Marie-Belle Perez-Rivera, Carson Clay Calhoun, Laura Kasperzak, and more.
 She has a Bachelor of Arts in Music from Bluffton University and enjoys playing out and writing/recording whenever she can.
 She is excited about the opportunity of bringing her passions of yoga and music together in collaboration.
 She enjoys teaching a wide variety of classes from Hot Power Vinyasa Flow to Relaxation Yoga.
 Her classes blend together creativity of movement with mindful alignment and often many options to amplify or modify the practice.
 She believes in the power of community, and that everyBODY is unique.
 Connection and individuality in practice and movement are both important components to be celebrated.
 In her free time she enjoys hiking, trying new foods, and hanging out with her boyfriend, Jade, their two dogs Oscar and Luna, their one-eyed cat, Moxie, and their rescue Kitty-Key.

 Caitlin came to yoga in 2010, as a former college athlete looking for new ways to challenge her body.
 What she found in yoga, was a practice that went beyond the physical.
 Yoga has provided Caitlin a space to freely explore all aspects of herself; mind, body, and spirit.
 As a teacher, Caitlin empowers students to find their own space for self-discovery through invigorating, light-hearted flows that balance energizing movement with intentional restoration.